binu-alexander/metaprompter/Metaprompt.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

-A simple meta-prompting approach that converts natural language requests into structured, reusable prompt templates.
-Transform any raw prompt into a standardized JSON format for consistent AI interactions.
+A simple meta-prompting approach that converts raw natural language requests into structured, reusable prompt templates.
+Transform any raw prompt into a structured JSON format for consistent AI interactions and outputs in any LLM.

 ## Overview

-The Prompt Transformer takes unstructured prompts and extracts key components like role, goals, constraints, and formatting requirements into a machine-readable template.
+The Prompt Transformer is a meta prompt that takes unstructured prompts and extracts key components like role, goals, constraints, and formatting requirements into a machine-readable template.
 Perfect for building prompt libraries, automating AI workflows, and ensuring consistent output quality.

-Turn informal messy prompts into structured templates.

-Transform "Write me a professional email declining a meeting" into a reusable JSON template with role, constraints, style, and format specifications.
-Perfect for building consistent AI workflows.

-- Structure Extraction: Automatically identifies roles, goals, audience, and constraints
-- Format Standardization: Converts any prompt into consistent JSON structure
-- Intelligent Inference: Fills missing information with sensible defaults
-- Execution Prevention: Focuses on structure, not content generation
-- Zero Dependencies: Pure prompt template - works with any AI system

 ## Features

 - **Structure Extraction**: Automatically identifies roles, goals, audience, and constraints